Human-100/-infra-workflow-setup/README.md

 ### There you go now each branch you create in the frontend repo will have its own subdomain url for you to preview.

 ### For the Backend repo changes only in the main branches will be reflected on the api.
-- You can create multiple branches there but the build & Deployment will only be trigger when there is a change in the main branch or when you merge or rebase your main branch.
+- You can create multiple branches there but the Build & Deployment will only be trigger when there is a change in the main branch or when you merge or rebase your main branch.

 ## Happy Hosting ;)